opendatateam/udata/docs/geopf.md

 ## ISO 19115 metadata

-One metadata document is generated per dataset (not per resource) and pushed as `ISOAP` to the entrepôt, then published to the CSW endpoint.
+One metadata document is generated per dataset (not per resource) and pushed as `ISOAP` to the entrepôt.

 | ISO 19115 field | Source |
 |---|---|